Papillion, Nebraska: Schools

 Papillion is part of the Papillion-La Vista Public School District, which includes two high schools, three middle schools and fifteen public elementary schools.
 Papillion-La Vista South High School, the newer of the two high schools, opened in 2003.
-It is located in southwest Papillion while Papillion-La Vista High School, opened in 1971, is located in the northern part of the city close to the LaVista border.
+It is located in southwest Papillion while Papillion-La Vista High School, opened in 1876, is located in the northern part of the city close to the LaVista border.
 The school district has well over 8,000 students and is one of the fastest-growing districts in Nebraska.

-Papillion is home to Nebraska Christian College, accredited by the Association for Biblical Higher Education.
+Papillion was home to Nebraska Christian College, accredited by the Association for Biblical Higher Education.
+The college was closed in 2020.